 In my time at Brighter Futures I have had the pleasure of meeting and working with many families.
 The best thing about working here is that no two days are the same.
 The job is varied and the diversity makes it challenging and enjoyable.

-I am currently studying my CPCAB Level 4 Diploma in Therapeutic Counselling and am due to graduate as a qualified Counsellor in January 2017.
-Previous to this I have completed CPCAB Counselling Skills and CPCAB Counselling Studies course and Understanding Alcohol and Substance Misuse counselling course.
+I am a Qualified Counsellor having recently gained my CPCAB Level 4 Diploma in Therapeutic Counselling after years of study.
+Previous to this I have completed the CPCAB Level 2 Counselling Skills and CPCAB Level 3 Counselling Studies as well as Understanding Alcohol and Substance Misuse counselling.

 I started at Brighter Futures in early 2014, taking the role of Key worker.
 I love working with the families within my client base, it is a very rewarding and satisfying charity to work within.